 read and write them to and from storage, your

-group must decide on the in-memory data structures to be used early.
+group should decide on the in-memory data structures to be used as soon as

 objects for the list of indexed files; each